kamelia918/flashcard/README.md

 # The bot we are modifying is:
 @AspirantFC_bot

-code inside the memorist-bot folder
+code is inside the memorist-bot folder

 # The hosted bot is:
 @memorist